ClarkVision.com

 Astrophotography with uncooled digital cameras has specific challenges.
 As discussed above, dark current can be significant, and when imaging in a low light pollution dark environment, dark current is usually the limiting factor in imaging faint objects.
 Second, the light from galaxies, nebulae and others interesting objects in the deep sky is very faint.
 That means the largest aperture are you can put to work is important.
 Dark current scales with pixel size, meaning larger pixels have more dark current than smaller pixels.

-This leads to the non-intuitive concept of using the largest aperture to concentrate the light onto the smallest pixels!
+This leads to the non-intuitive concept of using the largest aperture to concentrate the light onto the smallest pixels with telephoto lenses and amateur telescopes!

 Pixel Size.
 As I have already discussed, sensor size has little to do with collecting light from the subject.
 Similarly, pixel size also has little to do with light collection.
 The quantum efficiency (QE) per square mm is the same (for the same technology) whether a tiny sensor in a cell phone camera, or a full frame DSLR.
 This means if you concentrate the same amount of light onto a spot 10 microns square versus 5 microns square, the same proportion of light will be captured by the sensor.
 But because smaller pixels have less dark current, a system with smaller pixels can in practice perform better at low light long exposure photography.